Redcxx/ucl-master-project/timeline.md

 - failed to connect to gpu machine
 - found a bunch of image segmentation models, but not for 2d cartoon characters
   - human segmentation model performs poorly on cartoon style characters

+### 24 Jun

+- Got a new batch of data
+  - finished preprocess them

+### 26 Jun

+- pretrain model seems to be good
+  - try pretrain own model
+    - gathered 20k images
+    - extract line segments using various methods
+    - implemented xdog, line extraction using some models as well